 - There is a range of financial support information and services available to help support students experiencing financial difficulties.

-- The La Trobe Student Union offers a financial counselling service.
+- The La Trobe Student Association offers a financial counselling service.

 Applying to La Trobe

 Visit How to apply for information on applying to La Trobe.

 - Direct entry after Year 12 is not the only path to university.
 Some pathways such as the Tertiary Preparation Program, VET & TAFE, and Work Recognition are available whether or not you completed Year 12.